Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: Introduction and the main results

 In this paper, we investigate the quantum Ising model under transverse field~\cite{lsm1961two}, which is a toy model for quantum spin systems.
 It has also become popular in the field of computer science, due to its application to combinatorial optimization problems using quantum annealing (e.g., \cite{mn2006convergence,mn2007convergence,mn2008mathematical}).
 The model is defined by replacing each spin $\sigma_x$ in the classical Hamiltonian $\mathcal{H}_\Lambda(\vv{\sigma})$ in \Refeq{CIH} with $S^{\sss(3)}_x$, which is a tensor product of the z-axis Pauli matrix, and perturbing the Hamiltonian by the transverse field $-\TField\sum_{x\in\Lambda}S^{\sss(1)}_x$ in the x-axis direction.
-Since $S^{\sss(1)}$ and $S^{\sss(3)}$ do not commute, the model becomes unstable as long as $\TField>0$, which may increase the value of the critical point $\betac(\TField)$; existence of a phase transition for the transverse-field Ising model and other quantum models (e.g., anisotropic Heisenberg models) was first proved by Ginibre~\cite{g1969existence}.
+Since $S_x^{\sss(1)}$ and $S_x^{\sss(3)}$ do not commute, the model becomes more disordered as soon as $\TField>0$, which may result in a smaller susceptibility, hence a larger critical point $\betac(\TField)$; existence of a phase transition for the transverse-field Ising model and other quantum models (e.g., anisotropic Heisenberg models) was first proved by Ginibre~\cite{g1969existence}.
 We are interested in the rate of divergence of the susceptibility $\chi$ as $\beta\uparrow\betac(\TField)$ and finding out how it is affected by quantum effects.